induktio/thinker/Details.md

 ==========================
 It is possible to instruct Thinker to automate player-owned units from `ALT+T` menu options.
 There's also a separate option to set Thinker manage governors in player-owned bases.
 Normally player base governors and unit automation would be handled by the original AI.
 However worker tile selection and specialist allocation is always managed by Thinker.

 When enabled, use `Shift+A` shortcut to automate any specific unit and it will follow the same colonization or terraforming strategy as the AI factions.
 Colony pods will attempt to travel to a suitable location autonomously and deploy a base there.
 If this is not required, the units can be moved manually as well.
-Automated formers should follow the same settings listed in the Automation Preferences dialog.
+Automated formers should follow the same settings listed in the automation preferences dialog.
 Crawlers will usually try to convoy nutrient or mineral resources depending on the base status.

 Beware formers automated in this way **can replace any existing improvements** on the territory if Thinker calculates the replacement would increase tile production.
-A notable difference compared to the AI factions is that player-automated formers will never raise/lower terrain.
+However automated formers will never raise/lower terrain unless this is selected from automation preferences.
 To prevent the formers from ever replacing some specific improvements, such as bunkers, they need to be placed outside the workable base radius from any friendly base.

 Bases managed by Thinker governors will mostly follow the same options as provided in the base governor settings.
 Adjusting explore/discover/build/conquer governor priorities from the base window has the same effect compared to AIs using these choices as faction priorities.
 Enabling terraformer production in the governor settings will also allow governors to build crawlers since they don't have a separate option in the menu.